emirick72/emirick72/README.md

 ___

 Some random fun facts about me:
-* I have lived in three different states (VA, FL, and MD) and moved nine times in the past fifteen years.
+* I have lived in three different states (VA, FL, and MD) and moved nine times since 2010.
 * I can play both the piano and the violin (I'm a little out of practice with the violin, but I'm getting back into piano as a hobby.)
-* I am a huge nerd, especially when it comes to anything *Five Nights at Freddy's* related.
+* I am a huge nerd, especially with *Five Nights at Freddy's* or Twenty One Pilots. |-/
 * I have two dogs, Walter and Clyde.
 Walter is a Wheaten Terrier and Clyde is a Dachshund/Miniature Schnauzer mix.
+* I do art on the side and love working on visual-based projects.

 ___
 ### GWC Legacy Projects